bevacqua/campaign/README.md

 client.send(body, options, done);
 ```

-Other than the [options listed above][send], you can provide _any values you want_, and then reference those in the template.
+Other than the [options listed above](#send-options), you can provide _any values you want_, and then reference those in the template.

 ### The `layout` Template